-"Sharing the charm of Shimo-Ochiai and Japanese culture."
-Iyoshi Cola, the world's first craft cola specialty store, has opened in Shimo-Ochiai.
+“Sharing the charm of Shimo-Ochiai and Japanese culture.”
+Iyoshi Cola, a craft cola specialty store that claims to be the first in the world, has opened in Shimo-Ochiai.

 After graduating university, he joined an advertising agency while absorbing himself in the development of craft cola.
 His mobile shop attracted attention, which led him to open a permanent store in February 2020.